 - We require employees who are ill (regardless of illness) to stay home;

-- Travel remains restricted, as we continue the predominant use of tele- and video-conferencing systems for meetings.
+- Travel is limited to business-essential purposes, as we continue the predominant use of tele- and video-conferencing systems for meetings.

 - Our major suppliers have committed to expediting our purchase orders, given our company’s qualification, under DHS guidance, as a critical infrastructure service provider that supports emergency response, healthcare, and other essential services;